raj09utkarsh/Assignment_Inno/README.md

 From line 31 to 50.

 ### What more can be done in the Future :
-  * If suppose the database does not have any details about some specific TV series, Thenusing IMDb API we can update the database and send mail to the Client.
+  * If suppose the database does not have any details about some specific TV series, Then using IMDb API we can update the database and send mail to the Client.
   * Even client can also contribute to the database if the data is not available in the DATABASE, i.e if data is not present then the program will ask the client to enter the missing data and reward points will be given to them.